top of page

 The other members of this team, the ones that don't get mentioned nearly as often, but deserve just as much credit are the 24/7 triage and after-hours nurses, the outreach and intake people who help to get our patients and families settled in with us, and everyone who works in the office making sure the the paperwork is processed and supplies are ordered and we have the tools needed to do the work we do.
 It takes a village.

-You may have heard me say this before, but I see the hospice team as a patchwork quilt made with a variety of different fabric squares.
+I see the hospice team as a patchwork quilt made with a variety of different fabric squares.
 While they do not match, they are uniquely beautiful and when they come together they create an exquisite quilt that can wrap tightly around anyone who might feel ache, and comforts them and makes them feel safe.

 That is what a hospice team means to me.